Southcentral Foundation History

 Southcentral Foundation is an Alaska Native-owned, nonprofit health care organization serving nearly 65,000 Alaska Native and American Indian people living in Anchorage, Matanuska-Susitna Valley and 55 rural villages in the Anchorage Service Unit.

 Southcentral Foundation’s vision is a Native Community that enjoys physical, mental, emotional and spiritual wellness; its mission is to work together with the Native Community to achieve wellness through health and related services.
 The organization has developed and implemented comprehensive health-related services to meet the changing needs of the Native Community, enhance culture and empower individuals and families to take charge of their lives.

-Southcentral Foundation’s first compact agreement, per Public Law 93-638 Bureau of Indian Affairs Alaska Area Native Health Service, began in 1984.
+Southcentral Foundation’s first compact agreement under Public Law 93-638 began in 1984.
 The compact agreement provided dentistry, optometry, community health representatives and injury control services.
 A funding request to provide substance abuse treatment service was added in 1987.